tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/购买指南/计费方式/按量计费（日结后付费）_intl_en.md

 >- Minimum storage duration for DEEP ARCHIVE files: 180 days.
 Storage fees for 180 days will be charged even if a file is stored for shorter than the period.

 ## Media Processing
-VOD offers media processing capabilities including general transcoding, TESHD transcoding, [adaptive bitrate streaming](https://intl.cloud.tencent.com/document/product/266/33942), and video editing.
+VOD offers media processing capabilities including general transcoding, TSC transcoding, [adaptive bitrate streaming](https://intl.cloud.tencent.com/document/product/266/33942), and video editing.

 ### General transcoding